remaro-network/blog-posts/ESR#1.md

 <img src="https://github.com/remaro-network/blog-posts/assets/58445878/0f1d57a0-af3b-4def-b49b-999df15e3c93" alt="5"  height="200"><br><br>

-4. A metric for measuting the uncertainty is applied using the output results.
+4. Measure the uncertainty of the outputs applying some metric to the predicted values.

 ### Metrics for calculating the Uncertainty